-Toxoplasmosis is an infection with the protozoan intracellular parasite Toxoplasma gondii.
+Toxoplasmosis is a disease that results from infection with the protozoan intracellular parasite Toxoplasma gondii.
 In the eye, Toxoplasma infections frequently cause significant inflammation and subsequent scarring which may temporarily or permanently impair vision.
+Ocular toxoplasmosis can be congenital or acquired, and worldwide, toxoplasmosis is the most common cause of inflammation in the back of the eye.

 More than 80% of newly infected persons experience no symptoms, and are unlikely to be aware of the infection.
 Symptoms may occur following an incubation period of one to two weeks after exposure and include mild fever, swollen glands, malaise, muscle and/or joint pain, headache, sore throat, and skin rash.
+Eye symptoms vary, but may include blurred vision or floaters during active disease.
 The diagnosis can be confirmed by detecting antibodies to Toxoplasma in the blood.
-Swelling of the liver or spleen may be noted.
-In rare cases the lungs, brain, liver, or heart may be involved.
+Swelling of the liver or spleen may be noted, and in rare cases the lungs, brain, liver, or heart may be involved.
 The condition usually resolves without treatment within a few months.

 Most cases are generally self-limited, and rarely require treatment.
-If involvement of the internal organs is severe, treatment with antibiotics (usually pyrimethamine and a sulfa drug, or clindamycin) is considered.
-If the infection is recognized during pregnancy, spiramycin may be used to reduce the risk of maternal-fetal transmission.
+If involvement of the internal organs is severe, treatment with antibiotics is considered.
+If the infection is recognized during pregnancy, treatment may be used to reduce the risk of maternal-fetal transmission.

 Most cases of congenital toxoplasmosis are asymptomatic, and initially go unrecognized.
 Severe cases resemble other acute intrauterine infections such as rubella or cytomegalovirus.
 Low birth-weight, enlargement of liver or spleen, and jaundice are common.
 Evidence of retinal infection may be found in 80-90% of known infected babies.

 The infection causes inflammation of a small patch of retina which typically spontaneously resolves [See figures 1 and 2].
-However the infection sometimes leaves a localized pigmented scar (retina and underlying choroid) which contains the Toxoplasma organism in an inactive, encysted form.
-The chorioretinal scars are usually visually insignificant unless the scarring process involves the central portion of the retina (the macula).
+However the infection can leave a localized scar (retina and underlying choroid) which contains the Toxoplasma organism in an inactive, encysted form.
+The chorioretinal scars do not affect vision unless the scar involves the central portion of the retina (the macula).

 The chorioretinal scars of congenital ocular toxoplasmosis are generally inert.
 However, the encysted Toxoplasma organisms can reactivate causing inflammation, pain, redness, sensitivity to light, blurred vision, and increased intraocular pressure.
 Examination during reactivation reveals a cloud of white blood cells overlying the whitened patch of inflamed retina.
 In severe cases, the view into the eye is quite cloudy, and the underlying acute inflammation can be only dimly perceived.

 Mild cases which do not threaten the central retina (the macula) may resolve without treatment.
 In more severe cases, the duration of the inflammatory episode can be reduced by treatment with antibiotics.
-Commonly used antibiotics include pyrimethamine, trisulfapyrimidines, sulfadiazine, clindamycin, and minocycline.
-Folic acid is used with this regimen to prevent bone marrow suppression.
-Steroid eyedrops or systemic steroids may further reduce the inflammation.
+Steroid eyedrops or systemic steroids may be used to further reduce the inflammation.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶